hutauf/vine-prices-estimation/README.md

 # vine-prices-estimation
-check prices for vine purchases on keepa
+Check prices for vine purchases on keepa.
+I assume you are using Windows and have Chrome installed.

 # step 1
 Go to https://www.amazon.de/hz/privacy-central/data-requests/preview.html and request your order data.
 (Meine Bestellungen)